 6. Good Customer Service

-Good customer service is high on the list of shopper expectations in 2018, with 33%of Americans saying they’ll switch to another business is your customer service is poor.
+Good customer service is high on the list of shopper expectations in 2018 according to American Express, with 33% of Americans saying they’ll switch to another business is your customer service is poor.

 If you’ve got a few unhappy customers on your hands who want quick answers, it’s really important that you have a solid customer support network in place.
 This should include chatbots on your website that are able to rapidly respond to customer queries with satisfactory answers, as well as a social media team that is on hand to respond to customers on your social channels.